Geoff Cameron: Queens Park Rangers

 Cameron joined Queens Park Rangers on loan for the 2018–19 season after not being part of Gary Rowett's plans.
 Cameron played 19 times for Rangers scoring once in a 1–1 draw against Derby County on October 6, 2018.
 Cameron made his move to Queens Park Rangers permanent on July 25, 2019.
-Cameron was named captain of the QPR ahead of the 2020–21 season.

-On May 5, 2021, Cameron announced he will depart the club returning to his native America after making 90 appearances and scoring twice for QPR.
+Cameron was named captain of QPR ahead of the 2020–21 season.
+On May 5, 2021, he announced he would depart the club and return to the United States after making 90 appearances and scoring twice for QPR.

 FC Cincinnati

 On May 13, 2021, Cameron returned to Major League Soccer and signed with FC Cincinnati on contract through the 2022 season with an additional option year.
-He made his debut for the club on May 16 against Inter Miami, starting in the 3–2 defeat.
+He made his debut for the club on May 16 against Inter Miami CF, starting in the 3–2 defeat.
 Cameron was released by Cincinnati following their 2022 season.
+He announced his retirement from soccer in May 2023.

 International career

 Cameron received his first call up to train with the senior United States national team in January 2009, but he was injured during the first week and was unable to play in the team's friendly against Sweden.
 He participated again in training with the team in Carson, California in January 2010, leading up to a friendly match against Honduras.
 Cameron did not play in that match, but he was again called into camp for the February 24, 2010, game against El Salvador in Tampa, Florida.
 He appeared as a substitute in the 86th minute for Robbie Rogers, recording his first cap for the national side, nearly scoring on a blazing strike that narrowly went over the bar.
 In December 2011, Cameron was called up to coach Jürgen Klinsmann's camp.
 On January 21, 2012, he went 90 minutes in a friendly against Venezuela.
-Cameron scored his goal for the national team on May, 29 in a 4–2 defeat against Belgium.
+Cameron scored his goal for the national team on May 29 in a 4–2 defeat against Belgium.